Richiban/CodeFlea/README.md

 - is empty
 - contains nothing but punctuation

-In the following example code, "interesting" lines have been marked with the `¤` symbol to illustrate the positions.
+In the following example code the "interesting" lines have been illustrated.

     ┌─  public class C
     │   {